5.20 Pre-birth Child Protection Procedure

 Where there is a known likelihood of a premature birth, the conference should be held earlier.

 The key agencies involved in the delivery of the child must attend the conference.
-It is important that this conference makes an informed decision about whether or not the child should remain in the parents' care and draws up protection plans that link to either decision.
+It is important that this conference makes an informed decision about the level of safeguarding intervention required, makes recommendations that will address the unborn child’s safety, and draw up protection plans that link to these decisions.

-In addition to those who normally attend an Initial Child Protection Conference, midwifery, relevant neo-natal and Children’s Centres must be invited.
+In addition to those who normally attend an Initial Child Protection Conference, midwifery, health visitor relevant neo-natal and Family Centres must be invited.
 See Surrey Health listings in the Local Contact Details Appendix.

 Parents or carers should be invited as they would be to other Child Protection Conferences and should be fully involved in plans for the child's future.

-The Core Group must be established and meet if at all possible prior to the birth, and certainly prior to the baby's return home after a hospital birth.
+The Core Group must be established, and the initial meeting must be held 10 days following the conference and if at all possible, prior to the birth, and certainly prior to the baby's return home.

 The first Child Protection Review Conference will be scheduled to take place within 1 month of the child's birth.
-This may be extended by up to three months with the written authorisation of a Children's Social Care Services manager and the Conference Chair if information from a post-natal assessment is crucial for a well informed review conference.
+This may be extended by up to three months with the written authorisation of a Children's Social Care Assistant Director and the Conference Chair if information from a post-natal assessment is crucial for a well-informed review conference.
 If there are other children in the family who are already subject of a Child Protection Plan the 1st Review Child Protection Conference for the unborn baby may have to be held independently of siblings’ conference but each subsequent Review Child Protection Conference should combine the unborn baby with its siblings.